Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Discussion

 \subsubsection{Analog Computing Device Design}

-To realize a PAI systems, we should have hardware computing components to assemble the systems.
-Currently, photonics computing is a potential developing filed\cite{light2021}, here we just simple introduce optical analogy computing devices.
+To realize a PAI system, hardware computing components are necessary to assemble it.
+Currently, photonics computing presents one potential filed~\cite{light2021}.
+More introduction about analog computing device design topic has been discussed in Appendices.

-It is well known that wave-particle duality has been demonstrated for photons (light), electrons and other microscopic objects (de Broglie wave).
-Here we propose the hypothesis that information has wave-particle duality, since photons have long been considered as the carriers of information in optical computing.
-Compared with electrons computing, we believe that optical analogy computing may display the advantages of analog computer verse to optical digital computer.
-Our previous works include studies Gaussian beam propagation in a nonlinear medium \cite{Guo1990}\cite{Guo1990AOS}, properties of optical interference filter device\cite{Guo1993Heat}\cite{Guo1993HeatDyna}.
-Sone more discussions about nonlinear diffusion PDEs which describe neural information processing will be presented elsewhere.

-The advantage of using optical computing device is that it uses photons as information carriers, the propagation of information is at the speed of light.
-Also, when we take the passive transmission of optical waves, it can aids ultra-low power consumption.
-From our previous studies, we suggest that optical interference filters can be considered as the candidates of analog computing device\cite{Guo1987}\cite{Guo1999Dynamics}.
-For example, ZnSe film filter can be used as optical bistability device\cite{Sun1987}, but with proper design, it can be used as gate device to play the role of sigmoid type activation function\cite{Wang1987}\cite{Guo2001OMLNN}.

-Why does we consider to realize a PAI system with optical device?
-From Fourier optics principles we know that when an optical system consists of an input plane, and output plane, and a set of components.
-The output image is related to the input image by convolving the input image with the optical impulse response $h$.
-If we design an optical device with layered micro-structure, at the input plane (input layer) the input image $u_0(x, y)$ is